 He said if the business practices were found to be violating laws of the country, those would be shut down.
 The secretary said notices would be issued to the noncompliant organisations within the next 7 to 10 days.

 The meeting decided that every e-commerce company must have a compliance officer, who will maintain liaison with the DNCRP so that complaints are addressed faster.

-To ensure transparency in complaint settlement, a piece of software will be developed so that everyone involved in the case can see the settlement process, the meeting decided.
+To ensure transparency in complaint settlement, a piece crop on 49,267 hectares.
+Md Monju Mia, a 37-year-old farmer in Nandigram, said the pest attack had become a matter of concern this year.